ibm-developer-skills-network/aolwx-devops-capstone-template/README.md

 Complete this microservice by implementing REST API's for `READ`, `UPDATE`, `DELETE`, and `LIST` while maintaining **95%** code coverage.
 In true **Test Driven Development** fashion, first write tests for the code you "wish you had", and then write the code to make them pass.

+## Local Kubernetes Development

+This repo can also be used for local Kubernetes development.
+It is not advised that you run these commands in the Cloud IDE environment.
+The purpose of these commands are to simulate the Cloud IDE environment locally on your computer.

+At a minimum, you will need [Docker Desktop](https://www.docker.com/products/docker-desktop) installed on your computer.
+For the full development environment, you will also need [Visual Studio Code](https://code.visualstudio.com) with the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension from the Visual Studio Marketplace.
+All of these can be installed manually by clicking on the links above or you can use a package manager like **Homebrew** on Mac of **Chocolatey** on Windows.

+Please only use these commands for working stand-alone on your own computer with the VSCode Remote Container environment provided.

+1. Bring up a local K3D Kubernetes cluster

+    ```bash
+    $ make cluster
+    ```

+2. Install Tekton

+    ```bash
+    $ make tekton
+    ```

+3. Install the ClusterTasks that the Cloud IDE has

+    ```bash
+    $ make clustertasks
+    ```

+You can now perform Tekton development locally, just like in the Cloud IDE lab environment.

 ## Author

 [John Rofrano](https://www.coursera.org/instructor/johnrofrano), Senior Technical Staff Member, DevOps Champion, @ IBM Research, and Instructor @ Coursera